swift-nav/albatross/doc/src/sparse-gp-details.rst

   - https://github.com/SheffieldML/GPy/blob/devel/GPy/inference/latent_function_inference/fitc.py

 However, we found that while the posterior mean predictions were numerically stable, the posterior covariance term could not be broken into inner products which resulted in asymmetric covariance matrices which subsequently led to severe instability downstream.

+You should be able to find this implementation and details using git history.